H4ss/Kernel-OTP/README.md

 1. Virtual Box with ubuntu 22.04

 2. 4 core allocated, 4gb of RAM and 30gb of storage

+3. IMPORTANT: have the 5.15 kernel ! the kernl API is not exactly the same between the 5.15 and the latest one

 ## launch step: